nautechsystems/nautilus_trader/docs/concepts/architecture.md

 providing a common core system 'kernel'.

-A _ports and adapters_ architectural style allows modular components to be 'plugged into' the core system, providing many hooks for user defined / custom component implementations.
+A _ports and adapters_ architectural style allows modular components to be 'plugged into' the core system, providing many hooks for user-defined / custom component implementations.

 ### Messaging